-Can I use my existing GLAS advisor?
+Can I use my existing farm advisor?

 Advisors are approved by the Project and a list of approved advisors will be provided.
-If your current advisor is on the approved list you may use them.
+If your current advisor is on the approved list you may use them, or you may chose to select a different corncrake advisor.